roytang/blog/content/post/2005/09/final-fantasy-vii-advent-children.md

 url: /2005/09/final-fantasy-vii-advent-children/
 ---

-A friend of mine said, "It's for die-hard fans only.&#8221;
+A friend of mine said, "It's for die-hard fans only."

 He's right.
 Luckily, there are roughly seventy trillion die-hard FF7 fans.
 And I doubt they will be disappointed.